An excellent choice for a high efficiency central air conditioner

 There’s a good chance you’ve never heard of the Nordyne air conditioner, even though you might have one running in your own home.

-Nordyne has been in the HVAC business for decades, but originally focused on heating and on the manufactured housing market.
-But in the last 10-15 years they have been quietly developing an extremely efficient and extremely quiet family ofair conditioners, which they then rebrand under at least eight well-known brand names.
+Nordyne, which rebranded as Nortek Global HVAC in 2015, has been in the HVAC business for decades, but originally focused on heating and on the manufactured housing market.
+But in the last 25-30 years they have been quietly developing an efficient and quiet family of air conditioners, which they then rebrand under some well known brand names.

 At the heart of the Nordyne system: iQ Drive technology